revaturelabs/interviewquestions/Java/Collections/QueueInterface.md

 <summary><b>Show Answer</b></summary>

 > - Queue stores elements before processing and normally queue follows the First in First out principle.
-> Consider that there are two states "Ready for processing"(RFP) and " On Hold " (OH), the head is in the "RFP" state and all the elements behind the head are in the "OH" state. so elements in the queue are in pre processing state.
+> Consider that there are two states "Ready for processing"(RFP) and " On Hold " (OH), the head is in the "RFP" state and all the elements behind the head are in the "OH" state.
+So elements in the queue are in pre processing state.
 > - Queue Interface is used to implement a queue in java.
 >
 > ![Queue Interface](https://user-images.githubusercontent.com/103101208/184882415-4ff432b0-e6ae-4e92-a5f2-ba15675458b6.jpg)